 The Company expenses research and development expenses as incurred.
-Research and development expenses related to new product development, enhancement of existing products, clinical studies and trials, Food and Drug Administration compliance studies, general supplies, internal salaries, third-party contractors, and consulting fees were approximately \$1.0 million and \$1.2 million for the years ended December 31, 2022 and 2021, respectively.
-Salaries and contract labor are included in selling and administrative expenses and all other research and development costs are included in other operating costs.
+Research and development expenses related to new product development, enhancement of existing products, clinical studies and trials, Food and Drug Administration compliance studies, general supplies, internal salaries, third-party contractors, and consulting fees were approximately \$0.8 million and \$1.0 million for the years ended December 31, 2023 and 2022, respectively.
+Salaries and contract labor are included in selling and administrative expenses and all other research and development costs are included in selling and administrative expenses in the consolidated statements of operations.